Fast simulation of quantum algorithms using circuit optimization: Introduction

-To evaluate the efficacy of the optimization, we compare the time to simulate random circuits with and without the proposed compiler pass.
-We vary the ratio of 1- and 2-qubit gates in the circuits and report a reduction by one order of magnitude of the gates requiring inter-node communication.
+To evaluate the efficacy of the specific optimization discussed in this work, we compare the time to simulate random circuits with and without the proposed compiler pass.
+We vary the ratio of 1- and 2-qubit gates in the circuits and report a reduction by one order of magnitude in the number of gates requiring inter-node communication.
 This translates in the overall simulation time being typically halved.